ensinergia/performa/README.markdown

 9. DRY to a before_filter some controller actions (creed controlers)
 10. [Done] **Restructure locales organization for more semantic locale files**
 11. Change CREED to DIRECTION
-12. Extend ContextualLegend model and controllers to handle editing contextual information for member views (show and edit actions)
+12. Extend ContextualLegend to handle editing contextual information for member views (show and edit actions)
+13. Extend ContextualLegend to work with ajax-changing context